Insta360Develop/CameraSDK-iOS/README.md

 2. add an item in the Info.plist.
 Key is *Supported external accessory protocols*, value is an Array with following items `com.insta360.camera`(Nano), `com.insta360.onecontrol`(ONE), `com.insta360.onexcontrol`(ONE X), `com.insta360.nanoscontrol`(Nano S) and `com.insta360.onercontrol`(ONE R)
 <div align=center><img src="./images/infoplist.png"/></div>

 3. Add the following code in your AppDelegate, or somewhere your app is ready to work with Insta360 cameras.
+Call `[[INSCameraManager sharedManager] shutdown]` when your app won't listen on Insta360 cameras any more.

 ```objc
 // Objective-C